Linuxfabrik/lfops/roles/google_chrome/README.md

 * Creates the `chrome` system user and group.
 * Installs Google Chrome along with the required runtime libraries and fonts.
 * Sets the `systemd_socket_proxyd_bind_any` and `systemd_socket_proxyd_connect_any` SELinux booleans.
-* Deploys all three systemd units (`chrome-headless-proxy.socket`, `chrome-headless-proxy.service`, `chrome-headless.service`).
+* Deploys all three systemd units (`google-chrome-headless-proxy.socket`, `google-chrome-headless-proxy.service`, `google-chrome-headless.service`).
-* Ensures the `chrome-headless-proxy.socket` is in the desired state.
+* Ensures the `google-chrome-headless-proxy.socket` is in the desired state.
-* Triggers: daemon-reload on any unit-file change; socket restart only on `chrome-headless-proxy.socket` changes.
+* Triggers: daemon-reload on any unit-file change; socket restart only on `google-chrome-headless-proxy.socket` changes.
 Changes to the proxy or Chrome service unit file take effect on the next socket-activation cycle.

 `google_chrome:configure`

-* Deploys the three systemd units (`chrome-headless-proxy.socket`, `chrome-headless-proxy.service`, `chrome-headless.service`).
+* Deploys the three systemd units (`google-chrome-headless-proxy.socket`, `google-chrome-headless-proxy.service`, `google-chrome-headless.service`).
-* Triggers: daemon-reload on any unit-file change; socket restart only on `chrome-headless-proxy.socket` changes.
+* Triggers: daemon-reload on any unit-file change; socket restart only on `google-chrome-headless-proxy.socket` changes.
 Changes to the proxy or Chrome service unit file take effect on the next socket-activation cycle.

 `google_chrome:state`

-* Manages the `chrome-headless-proxy.socket` state (start, stop, enable, disable).
+* Manages the `google-chrome-headless-proxy.socket` state (start, stop, enable, disable).
 * Triggers: none.